About Our Faculty and Staff

 Dr. Kara Dillard

 Dr. Dillard (Ph.D., Kansas State University) is a Assistant Professor in the Department of Sociology and is a professionally trained public issues facilitator.
 Her published academic work focuses on the mechanisms of successful citizen-based deliberation and understanding of how facilitators, by the means of their discursive choices, influence the content and quality of deliberative talk in public forums.
-She has a background in National Issues Forums (NIF) style deliberations, having convened and facilitated over twenty community dialogues on topics ranging from health care costs, economic security, mental health care, and the mission of public education.
+She has a background in National Issues Forums (NIF) style deliberations, having convened and facilitated over forty community dialogues on topics ranging from health care costs, economic security, mental health care, and the mission of public education.
+Her research has been featured in Journal of Applied Communication Research and International Journal of Communication.

-Dr. Dillard teaches the department's introductory course, Individual, Society and Culture, as well as courses in social problems, social inequality and stratification, rural sociology, sociology of gender, social movements and social change, environmental sociology and the department’s capstone research seminar.
+Dr. Dillard teaches the department's introductory course, Individual, Society and Culture, as well as courses in social problems, introduction to statistics, social inequality and stratification, social science research methods, rural sociology, sociology of gender, social movements and social change, environmental sociology and the department’s capstone research seminar.

 Ms. Seifert is the department administrative assistant.
 If you have general inquiries about the department, please contact her.